superturboryan/TravelApp/README.md

 # TravelApp
-Simple Air-BnB interface clone, practicing CALayers and sublayering in order to MaskToBounds while not clipping shadows and preserving corner radius functionality
+Simple Air-BnB interface clone, practicing CALayers and sublayering in order to use MaskToBounds() while not clipping shadows and preserving corner radius functionality

 ## Screenshots